-To achieve permanent hair removal, 5 to 6 laser hair removal treatments approximately 4-6 weeks apart are usually required.
+To achieve permanent hair removal, a series of laser hair removal treatments approximately 4-6 weeks apart are usually required.
 That is to ensure that every follicle is treated in the active growth phase when the papilla is present.

 Works on Both Dark Skin and Light Skin

 It used to be that darker skin was very difficult to treat because the energy of the laser absorbed by the hair was also being absorbed by the pigment in the skin.
 Since then, more advanced lasers with different energy frequencies have been developed to bypass the pigment in the skin altogether, and absorb directly into the follicle, destroying the follicle’s hair-making capability.

 Watch the video : Laser hair removal on dark skin

 Please watch the video above.
 For information regarding the challenges, truths and misconceptions of darker skin and lasers, visit our Darker Skin FAQ page.